hacks-guide/Guide_Panda/_pages/Home.md

 [**Homebrew**](https://en.wikipedia.org/wiki/List_of_homebrew_video_games) usually refers to software that is not authorized by Nintendo.
 It allows you to run homebrew games, tools like save editing and backup, and emulators for various older systems.

-In most cases, running homebrew on your console is 100% free using just a DS flashcart.
-There are also various other exploits in commercial games to get homebrew running.
+In most cases, running homebrew on your console is 100% free using just the browser.

 ## What is Custom Firmware?